Why UV-C Lights?

-If you didn’t know by now, PhoneSoap uses Ultraviolet lights (UV-C) to clean and sanitize your phone!
-This is the same exact technology that is used in hospitals to sanitize tools.
-So you can rest easy knowing that PhoneSoap is safe and sterile.
-But how do UV-C lights work?
+If you didn’t know by now, PhoneSoap uses ultraviolet lights (UV-C) to disinfect your phone.
+This is the same technology that is used in hospitals to disinfect tools.
+You can rest easy knowing that PhoneSoap is doing its disinfection job.